mathematicalcoffee/Gnome-Shell-Window-Buttons-Extension/README.md

 Maintainers: mathematical.coffee <mathematical.coffee@gmail.com>
              arkan duthrey <arkan1313@gmail.com>

-Note - This is a fork of the original repository, hopefully later on I'll push my changes to [biox repository](https://github.com/biox/Gnome-Shell-Window-Buttons-Extension)
+Note - the [mathematicalcoffee fork](https://github.com/mathematicalcoffee/Gnome-Shell-Window-Buttons-Extension) of this extension is where development happens, and it all then gets pushed to the original [biox repository](https://github.com/biox/Gnome-Shell-Window-Buttons-Extension).

 Installation
 ------------